Skip to main content Skip to main navigation

 Three ways that may help you establish a ballpark figure of how much money you need to begin your business are:

-3. Consider attending a presentation or completing a workshop on developing a business plan.
+3. Consider attending a presentation or completing a workshop on developing a business finance plan.
 Search for events online as they can provide useful hints, tips and tools on how to get your business started.

 2. Factor in costs